tgmars/flshell/README.md

 ### Known bugs
 1. Unable to enter unallocated directories.
+2. Scrolling; currently the printer goes to max of the received string to print,eg 40.
+It matches the current line being printed with the 'selectedstring' and highlights that.
+However, selectedstring has freedom of movement throughout the entire directory.
+Thus, you get a situation where upon scrolling, currentline being printed will never equal the selected string, past its maximum value.

 ### Coming features
 Dump directories utilising tsk recover
 Confirmation prior to dumping files